Category Archives: Creative Process

 Poet

 Wednesday is open mike night at Dave’s Modern Tavern, or Modern Dave’s as we locals call it here in Monteagle, TN.
-I don’t know where the ‘modern’ part came from, but there is an atomic symbol on the sign outside, the one with electrons whizzing around a nucleus, that was common in the 1950’s.
-In the front there is a proper restaurant and in back a bar with an open deck.
+I don’t know where the ‘modern’ part came from, but there is an atomic symbol on the sign outside, the one with electrons whizzing around a nucleus, that was common in the 1950s.
+In the front, there is a proper restaurant, and in the back a bar with an open deck.
 It’s a good bar, relaxed, well stocked, easy going.
 Something approaching 160 kinds of beer are available if you’re feeling adventurous.
 Modern Dave’s serves the best burger around.
 The place is a breeding ground for good times and the perfect location for an open mike night.

 So what has all this to do with art?
 Quite a lot, actually.
 In a world increasingly given to passive entertainment, the people who take turns at the mike in places like Dave’s are heroes.
 They are there to perform, to share themselves with others, to try—either with newly written material or with new interpretations of other’s work—to offer both entertainment and insights into our common life.
 And they do it for us and the music itself.
 No one is waiting for the famous Nashville producer to walk through the door.
 They play for free, even paying for their own drinks.
 They play for the love of their art.